LinjieLyu/Intrinsic-Edit/README.md

 ## Trained Models

-Pretrained models are loaded directly from the [RGBX repository](https://github.com/zheng95z/rgbx).
+Pretrained models are download automatically to your huggingface cache folder during inference.

 ## Pipeline